Business Ideas

 The Mom Test

-Bad: "Would you use an app that helps you stay organized?"
+Bad: "Would you use an app that helps you stay organised?"

 - Leading question